Canvas - Exporting your course materials from D2L and importing them into Canvas (UW-Madison)

 - D2L will display an Export Summary and a link to download a .zip file of your course export.
 Click the link to download the exported zip file to your computer:

 Save the zip file somewhere on your computer where you'll remember to find it for the next step.
 Canvas courses currently have a quota of 1024 MB.
-If your D2L export file is larger than 1024 MB you have two options: A.) Remove some of the items from your course backup if you are not using them to reduce the file size, or B.) Contact Instructure support or your local School and College support staff to request a quota increase.
+If your D2L export file is larger than 1024 MB you have two options: A.) Remove some of the items from your course backup if you are not using them to reduce the file size, or B.) Contact the DoIT Help Desk or your local School and College support staff to request a quota increase.

 Import your D2L Backup into Canvas